publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch53/schIV/m__us_usc_t5_s5343.md

 >     “(b)

->      Notwithstanding subsection (a), the adjustment in rates of basic pay for the statutory pay systems that take place in fiscal year 2015 under sections 5344 and 5348 of title 5, United States Code, shall be—
+>      Notwithstanding subsection (a), the adjustment in rates of basic pay for the statutory pay systems that take place in fiscal year 2016 under sections 5344 and 5348 of title 5, United States Code, shall be—

->         “(1) not less than the percentage received by employees in the same location whose rates of basic pay are adjusted pursuant to the statutory pay systems under sections 5303 and 5304 of title 5, United States Code: Provided, That prevailing rate employees at locations where there are no employees whose pay is increased pursuant to sections 5303 and 5304 of title 5, United States Code, and prevailing rate employees described in [section 5343(a)(5) of title 5][/us/usc/t5/s5343/a/5], United States Code, shall be considered to be located in the pay locality designated as “Rest of United States” pursuant to [section 5304 of title 5][/us/usc/t5/s5304], United States Code, for purposes of this subsection; and
+>         “(1) not less than the percentage received by employees in the same location whose rates of basic pay are adjusted pursuant to the statutory pay systems under sections 5303 and 5304 of title 5, United States Code: Provided, That prevailing rate employees at locations where there are no employees whose pay is increased pursuant to sections 5303 and 5304 of title 5, United States Code, and prevailing rate employees described in [section 5343(a)(5) of title 5][/us/usc/t5/s5343/a/5], United States Code, shall be considered to be located in the pay locality designated as ‘Rest of United States’ pursuant to [section 5304 of title 5][/us/usc/t5/s5304], United States Code, for purposes of this subsection; and

->         “(2) effective as of the first day of the first applicable pay period beginning after September 30, 2014.”
+>         “(2) effective as of the first day of the first applicable pay period beginning after September 30, 2015.”

 Similar provisions were contained in the following prior acts:

+    [Pub.
+L. 113–235, div.
+E, title VII, § 737][/us/pl/113/235/s737], Dec.
+16, 2014, [128 Stat.
+2387][/us/stat/128/2387].

     [Pub.
 L. 113–76, div.
 E, title VII, § 740][/us/pl/113/76/s740], Jan.
 17, 2014, [128 Stat.
 239][/us/stat/128/239].